gathuku/blog/content/posts/testing-action-mailer-in-rails.md

 ```
 rails generate mailer NotificationMailer
 ```
-We the above command we generate a mailer named `NotificationMailer`, this creates:-
+With the above command we generate a mailer named `NotificationMailer`, this creates:-

 1. A class `NotificationMailer` in `app/mailers`   directory.
 2. A class `NotificationMailerTest` in `test/mailers/notification_mailer_test.rb`